-In 2014, OFAC's North Korea sanctions regulations and enforcement were qualitatively and quantitatively much weaker than those against Iran, Cuba, Sudan, or Syria, and arguably weaker than those against Belarus and Zimbabwe.256 North Korean banks still had indirect access to the U.S.
+In 2014, OFAC's North Korea sanctions regulations and enforcement were qualitatively and quantitatively much weaker than those against Iran, Cuba, Sudan, or Syria, and arguably weaker than those against Belarus and Zimbabwe.
+North Korean banks still had indirect access to the U.S. financial system through front companies using "U-turn" transactions, in which front companies foreign banks concealed the transactions' links to North Korea to clear them through U.S.